haitian-af/og/README.md

 - Function that takes in layout config and returns CSS needed to render
 - A React component that takes in layout config as a prop

-For example, the "Simple" layout on [og.railway.app](https://og.railway.app) is defined as
+For example, the "Simple" layout is defined as

 ```tsx
 import React from "react";